Learn French

 with Audio Stories

-Are you ready to discover everything you need to know about the funny phrase "C'est un truc de ouf !"?
-To be more precise, it includes a detailed definition of what it is and how to use it in a conversation with an audio example.
-And because we want to help you on your learning journey, we also added some useful stuff like dialogue example, slow pronunciation audio, synonyms and more!
+Ready to discover all the things you ever wanted to know about the funny French phrase "C'est un truc de ouf !"?
+More precisely, it includes a detailed guide of what it is and how you can use it in everyday life with an audio example.
+But wait, we also added super useful stuff like slow pronunciation audio, synonyms, dialogue example and more!

 Slow